At Miles2Smile, we create

 Opportunities For All

 We are acutely aware of the problems plaguing marginalized communities and the lack of representation (or dare we say, misrepresentation) of those groups and their problems in the mainstream narrative.
-In order to bring marginalized communities from the periphery to the center of the narrative and social-economic standing, we seek out their own voices and unique perspective on their issues and constantly try to provide equal opportunities to them.
+In order to bring marginalized communities from the periphery to the center of the narrative and social-economic standing, we seek out their own voices and unique perspectives on their issues and constantly try to provide equal opportunities to them.

 Through the Years